 increased just 11 percent during the same period.

-For perspective: over the last decade, the median home price rose roughly 30 percent whereas wages increased just 11 percent during the same period.
-The numbers are even more dramatic if doing a 50-year lookback: over the past 50 years, home prices have jumped 118 percent compared to wages, which have increased only 15 percent after being corrected for inflation.
+For perspective: over the last decade, the median home price rose roughly 30 percent.
+Whereas wages increased just 11 percent during the same period.
+The numbers are even more dramatic if doing a 50-year lookback.
+Over the past 50 years, home prices have jumped 118 percent compared to wages, which have increased only 15 percent after being corrected for inflation rise.

 One way to make housing more affordable is to shift the supply and demand equation.
 This would entail building significant new entry-level housing, something that just isn’t happening at any scale today.
-Construction costs have escalated, due to both labor and material shortages, which means even modest homes are selling for well above what most first-time buyers can afford.
+Construction costs have escalated, due to both labor and material shortages.
+This means even modest homes are selling for well above what most first-time buyers can afford.